praitayini/Viterbi-Algorithm/README.md

 # Viterbi-Algorithm

-Tried implementing the Viterbi Algorithm to understand it
+Tried implementing the Viterbi Algorithm to understand it.